Skip to main content

 Before allowing your dogs any off-leash freedom, be sure to teach ALL your dogs to respond reliably to basics using Science-Based Dog Training: walking politely on a leash, come when called, be polite at thresholds, wait calmly for food, have a rock solid "place" command, stay off furniture (if that's an issue), and be polite around others and their personal space.
 Even if your new dog is already trained, train again with you as the teacher.
 Teaching ALL your dogs to be consistently in a relaxed and obedient state of mind will help them learn to coexist and behave around others.

-Never let your dogs compete over resources, such as food, toys, bones, and even furniture; this also includes your attention and affection.
+Once your dogs respond reliably to training, never let your dogs compete over resources, such as food, toys, bones, and even furniture; this also includes your attention and affection.
 There can be NO favoritism, no "teacher's pet" as this can create competition resulting in aggression.
 While you share affection with a dog or person, do not let another dog intrude and become the center of attention or you may create competition for your affection.

 dogs playing tug of war